mhelou87/Just-Another-JAMF-Dashboard/README.md

-# Just Another Jamf Dashboard
+# Just Another JAMF Dashboard

-A Google Sheets template for a custom Jamf dashboard - a tool to help your IT/MDM teams manage their environment and quickly share high-level views of what's under the hood with stakeholders.
+A Google Sheets template for a JAMF dashboard - a tool to help your IT/MDM/CPE teams manage their environment and share high-level views with stakeholders.

-While this was designed with the JAMF MDM product in mind, it could likely be adapted for other tools as well.
+While this was designed with the JAMF product in mind, it could be adapted for other tools as well.
+This is meant to be a starting point, feel free to make further customizations as needed by your environment.

-### Tab Guide:
+## Tab Guide:
-- Dashboard; This pulls data from the other tabs, providing the simplist high-level view.
+**Dashboard** <br> This pulls data from the other tabs, providing the simplest high-level view of the JSS.
+Users will need to update all formulae on this tab after duplicating the Google Sheet.

-- PreStage Enrollment; If you have multiple PSE, keep notes on what's being configured or enforced.
+**PreStage Enrollment**; <br> Keep notes on what's being configured or enforced by payload, identify distinct groups.

-- Policies; List out what policies are executing, whether they are Scripts, PKG, or "Other" payloads in effect.
-Additional columns help indicate the use of custom PKG builds, the scoping at a PSE level, as well as keeping notes or reference links.
+**Policies**; <br> See how Policies are configured, like if they are using scripts or PKGs & the availability via Policy or Self Service.
+Additional columns help indicate the use of JAMF Composer for custom PKG builds, the scoping at PreStage Enrollment level.

-- Configuration Profiles; Lists out what ConfigProfiles are being pushed down indicating simple scoping by PSE.
+**Configuration Profiles**; <br> Lists out what is being pushed down, indicating simple scoping by PreStage Enrollment.

-- Extension Attributes; Lists out what ExtAttr are being used.
+**Extension Attributes**; <br> Lists out what ExtAttr are being used.

-- Maintenance; This pulls data from other tabs and provides a Monthly Calendar to let you schedule out any required maintenance needs.
-If you ever need to audit the assets in one of your PSE's, update a PKG from a vendor, or update a batch of Smart Groups, this can let you find an optimal scheduling cadence and provide links to the scheduled event for reference.
+**Maintenance**; <br> This pulls data from other tabs and provides a 12 month calendar to let you schedule out any required maintenance needs.
+Wether that's auditing the assets in a PreStage Enrollment, updating a PKG from a vendor, or updating Smart Group parameters, this can let you find an optimal scheduling cadence and you can utilize Google Sheet's "Smart Chips" to provide a link to the event for reference.